heinpen/article-management-system/README.md

 The application uses MongoDB as the database to store articles, user information, and other data.
 The MongoDB connection URI is specified in the `.env` file.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.

 ## Contributors